tobiasbaum/reviewtool/README.md

 ## The name

 Quite obviously, CoRT stands for "Code Review Tool".
 But as it is fashionable to name review tools after people's names (like Mondrian, Rietveld and Gerrit), we also have a corresponding explanation.
 In fact, we even have two:
 * CoRT sounds similar to Cord.
-Cord Broyhan was a famous beer brewer in Hannover in the middle age: https://de.wikipedia.org/wiki/Cord_Broyhan
+Cord Broyhan was a famous beer brewer in Hannover in the middle ages: https://de.wikipedia.org/wiki/Cord_Broyhan
 * CoRT sounds similar to Kurt.
 Kurt Schwitters was an influential artist from Hannover: https://de.wikipedia.org/wiki/Kurt_Schwitters

 [![Build Status](https://travis-ci.org/tobiasbaum/reviewtool.svg?branch=master)](https://travis-ci.org/tobiasbaum/reviewtool)